 Food is one way you can save a bundle compared to places like Europe, thanks to set menus that will get you a three course meal for about $10, or by picking up some street meat.
 Lodging is also affordable, with modern hotels in big cities only costing about $100/night—compared to the average of $200 or more in places like New York or London.

 Europe and Asia are still the envy of the world when it comes to cheap air travel, but South America has the market cornered when it comes to inexpensive buses.
 Companies like Cruz del Sur shuttle travellers around Colombia, Ecuador, Peru and Bolivia, offering meals and cushy reclining seats for cheap.
 Not only can you save a bundle getting from point A to B, but you’ll also save on the cost of a hotel room if you take one of the overnight buses!

 If you learn one thing from this article, let it be this: if you pack a bag any larger than a carry-on for your jaunt around the continent, you will regret it.
 Even if you book a tour to get you around, chances are you’ll find yourself somewhere like Aguas Caliente, the gateway to Machu Picchu, which is all uphill and offers no way to get around other than your own two feet.
 Is that where you want to be caught hauling a large rolly suitcase over the cobblestone streets?

-With that in mind, might I suggest you don’t haul all of your fancy clothes down to South America, and embrace the backpacking spirit instead.
+With that in mind, might I suggest you don’t haul all of your fancy clothes down to South America, and embrace the backpacking spirit instead by only bringing the essentials.
 Many of the places worth exploring require workout/outdoor clothes anyway, and unless you find yourself at some expensive restaurant there are few places you’ll actually need to dress up for.
 Save for Brazil, few places are known for their fashion sense, and you can easily get by without bringing a single pair of heels.
 Another bonus?
 You’ll save a ton on laundry and baggage fees!

 There are tons of other backpackers